ibm-cloud-docs/activity-tracker/tutorial_iam_apikeys.md

 4. Enter the condition in the **Search bar**, then click `Enter`.

-    In this tutorial, create a view to show events that report deletion of user API keys.
+    For example, create a view to show events that report deletion of user API keys.
 The condition is `(action user-apikey.delete) -login`.

     As you apply the search criteria, notice that the name of the view changes from **Everything** to **Unsaved View**.